xeokit/sdk/packages/website/userguide/dotbim2xgf/index.md

 convert the IFC model to XGF and DataModelParams JSON files.
 The import process consists of two steps:

 1. Use `webifc2xgf` to convert IFC into XGF and JSON DataModelParams files.
-2. Use `loadXGF` to load the XGF and JSON DataModelParams files into a xeokit Viewer in a webpage.
+2. Use `XGFLoader` to load the XGF and JSON DataModelParams files into a xeokit Viewer in a webpage.

 ## Example IFC Model